 What is Dyslexia?

 Dyslexia is a language based learning disability characterized by problems in oral or written language.
-Dyslexia is not the result of low intelligence; rather it is an unexpected gap between learning aptitude and achievement.
+Dyslexia is not the result of low intelligence; rather it is an unexpected gap between learning ability and achievement.
 The problem is not behavioral, psychological, motivational, or social.
-It is not a problem of vision; people with dyslexia do not "see backward."
+It is not a problem of vision; people with dyslexia do not "see letters backwards."
 Dyslexia results from differences in the structure and function of the brain in regards to language.
 Dyslexia is often a hereditary condition.
 The International Dyslexia Association reports about 10% of the population has a language based learning disability.
 Of the students with learning disabilities receiving special education services in public schools, 70-80% have deficits in reading.

 What are some characteristics of dyslexia?